saprecar/Genrative-AI-to-Resume/Readme.md

 Wrap Up
 ------------

 As we wrap things up, remember that this document is a work in progress.
-Feel free to share additional ideas and suggestions in the GitHub "Issue" tab as they come to you—your input is valued.
+Feel free to share additional ideas and suggestions in the GitHub "Discussion" tab as they come to you—your input is valued.

 **Before diving into the information provided, take note of the following:**